github/developer.github.com/content/v3/search.md

     curl -H 'Accept: application/vnd.github.text-match+json' \
          https://api.github.com/search/code?q=octokit+in:file+extension:gemspec+-repo:octokit/octokit.rb

 This produces the same JSON payload as above, with an extra key called `text_matches`, an array of objects.
 These objects provide information such as the position of your search terms within the text, as well as the property that it was matched against.

+You can highlight the **file contents** in your results.
+Here's an example response:

 <%= json(:code_search_v3_results_highlighting) %>